williamchanrico/ali/README.md

 # ali

-Personal tool to interact with Aliyun or Alibaba Cloud console.
+Personal CLI tool to interact with Aliyun or Alibaba Cloud console.

 ## Setup